Subtleties of Facilitating Circle in Forest Therapy & Meeting Challenging Situations

 What is included:

-• Access to the recordings
+• Access to the recording

 Instructor